-Did your Windows 10 computer does not detect micro sd card inserted in the slot or the sd card not showing in disk management?
-The issue could be hardware or software problems such as outdated device driver, corrupted or unsupported SD card file system, bad computer USB port, the write protection of SD card and more.
-Here in this post, we have few simple tips that help fix SD card not detected or SD card not showing up problems on Windows 10.
+Did your Windows 10 computer not detect micro SD card inserted in the slot or the SD card not showing in disk management?
+The issue could be hardware or software problems such as an outdated device driver, corrupted or unsupported SD card file system, bad computer USB port, the write protection of SD card and more.
+Here in this post, we have a few simple tips that help fix SD card not detected or SD card not showing up problems on Windows 10.

 Let’s first check if the issue is caused by hardware problems:

 The first step is to ensure that the SD card is properly inserted into the card reader or slot on your computer.
 Sometimes, a loose connection can prevent the SD card from being recognized.
 Try removing the SD card and reinserting it firmly to establish a secure connection.

 If possible, test the SD card with another device to determine whether the issue lies with the SD card itself or your Windows 10 system.
 Insert the SD card into a different computer, camera, or card reader to see if it is detected.
 If the SD card works on other devices but not on your Windows 10 computer, the problem likely resides with your system.

 Disable and then enable your card reader

 Several Windows users report, that this simple fix “Disable and then enable SD card reader” helps them fix the problem SD card not showing up on Windows 10.

 - Expand disk drives and locate your card reader (Note if didn’t find SD card under disk drives then locate and expand SD Host Adapters or Memory Technology Devices)